hagenaue/bHRbLR_Enrichment_Stress_RNASeqData/README.md

 There are several naming conditions in the code file that differ from what was used in the final paper (and GEO/SRA data release):

-Adolescent Enrichment: EE=Social and Environmental ("Enhanced) Enrichment - sometimes just referred to as environmental enrichment in the code SE=Social Enrichment - referred to as EC or "cage enrichment" in the code NIL=Standard Housing
+Adolescent Enrichment: EE=Enhanced Enrichment - sometimes just referred to as environmental enrichment in the code, SE=Simple Enrichment - referred to as EC or "cage enrichment" in the code NIL=Standard Housing

-Bred Line: bLR=bred Low Responder rat line - sometimes just called LR in the code bHR=bred High Responder rat line - sometimes just called HR in the code
+Bred Line: bLR=bred Low Responder rat line - sometimes just called LR in the code, bHR=bred High Responder rat line - sometimes just called HR in the code

 All analyses should be ignored that include ultrasonic vocalization data (we eventually realized this data was recorded incorrectly - 10x differences in gain) or time in the center of the open field (we realized this data cannot be interpreted as usual in terms of exploration/anxiety because we used a non-standard protocol in which the rats were placed in the center at start of the test causing anxious animals to sometimes freeze in the center instead of showing traditional thigmotaxis).